 The practice was open Monday to Friday from 8am to 6pm.
-On alternate Saturday mornings the practice was open between 8.30am and 11am.
+On Saturday morning the practice was open between 8.30am and 12 noon.
 In addition to pre-bookable appointments that could be booked up to four weeks in advance, urgent appointments were also available for people that needed them.